crucial-project/dso/README.md

 The configuration file for the server is `jgroups-creson-ec2.xml`.
 To deploy the server in your own EC2 instances, you need to fix the following 3 parameters in this XML file.
-The access key and the corresponding secret are credentials to write in the bucket.
-We advice you to [create](http://docs.aws.amazon.com/AmazonS3/latest/dev/using-iam-policies.html) an IAM in EC2 for that purpose.

 ``
    <S3_PING